MK2018/QuickJS/docs/installsetup.rst

 .. gist:: https://gist.github.com/MK2018/b3aace803cd6804b7e5cc78b0ab298f8

 Copy this into a new HTML file, and put the ``quick.css`` and ``quick.js`` files into the same directory.
 Open the HTML file in a web browser, and it should display 'Welcome to Quick.JS!'
+At this point, you can just build off of the template, and Quick.JS should be installed!

 Setup
 ========================